Onyx-Protocol/Onyx/Readme.md

+# NOTICE 🌅

+Development and support has ended for Chain Core Developer Edition.
+We encourage anyone still using Chain Core DE to transition to [Sequence](https://seq.com).
+This change applies to Chain Core DE only; if you are a Chain Core Enterprise customer, no action is needed.

+---

-# Chain Core Developer Edition
+## Chain Core Developer Edition

 **Chain Core** is software designed to operate and connect to highly scalable permissioned blockchain networks conforming to the Chain Protocol.
 Each network maintains a cryptographically-secured transaction log, known as a blockchain, which allows partipicants to define, issue, and transfer digital assets on a multi-asset shared ledger.
 Digital assets share a common, interoperable format and can represent any units of value that are guaranteed by a trusted issuer — such as currencies, bonds, securities, IOUs, or loyalty points.
 Each Chain Core holds a copy of the ledger and independently validates each update, or “block,” while a federation of block signers ensures global consistency of the ledger.